Final Inspection in the Clothing Industry: Importance and Key Steps

 Final Inspection:

-Final inspection is the last steps of garment inspection system.
-In this stage complete garments are inspected by buyer.
-Different parts of garments are inspected in this stage such as garments main fabric, accessories, trims, label, fabric faults etc. There are various systems for final inspection in the garment industry.
-Final inspection is very important for an export order shipment.
-Today I would like to discuss about the final inspection in the garment industry.
+The final inspection is the last step of the garment inspection system.
+In this stage, complete garments are inspected bythe buyer.
+Different parts of garments are inspected in this stage, such as garments main fabric, accessories, trims, label, fabric faults etc. There are various systems for final inspection in the garment industry.
+The final inspection is very important for an export order shipment.
+Today I would like to discuss the final inspection in the garment industry.

 The supplier must perform an internal quality inspection before offering the lot to the manufacturer QA Auditor.
 To confirm the product quality, use the AQL sampling plan table and follow these steps-